COVID-19 Remote Teaching Resources Guide

 How can I collect student assignments digitally?

 You can collect more than just documents using the basic Assignment activity in Moodle.
-Set up your assignment as a text submission instead of a file upload, and students can provide links to videos of themselves doing performance or other activities.
+Set up your assignment as a text submission instead of a file upload, and students can provide links to videos of themselves doing performances or other activities.
 Moodle will automatically embed the videos from linked YouTube or Vimeo pages into the assignment submissions, so you can view the videos from within the Moodle grading interface.
 (YouTube videos can be uploaded as ‘unlisted’ so they are not searchable, but still be available for Moodle submission by direct URL.)

 You can also set up VoiceThread activities in assignment mode.
 There are two formats available.
 You can share one of your VT presentations, and assign students to make one or more comments on the VT.
 Or you can set up the assignment for students to create and share their own VT presentation.
 In either case, VoiceThread provides a grading interface where you can view and grade student work, and have those grades transfer to the Moodle gradebook.